NEW SCHOLARSHIP AVAILABLE NOW

 Additional Scholarship Opportunities

 The following scholarship opportunities are not part of the CF4CC.
-However, these opportunities are for students in the Crawford County area.
+However, these Foundation does accept applications for these scholarships.

 The Bucyrus Rotary Club Jerry Volkmer Memorial Scholarship

 The Volkmer Scholarship is named in honor of former Bucyrus Rotary Club member and long-time resident of Bucyrus, Gerald "Jerry" Volkmer.
 Jerry's professional background and Rotary Club commitment exemplified "Service Above Self."
 A $1,000 scholarship is awarded to a graduate of or graduating senior of Bucyrus Secondary School, Wynford High School, Colonel Crawford High School student or a student from any one of those schools attending Pioneer Career & Technology Center.
 This scholarship is ONLY available to students pursuing an ASSOCIATE DEGREE.
 Students planning to attend a four-year college or university are NOT eligible.
 This scholarship is awarded to a student who has exhibited "Service Above Self" through a submitted essay and interview process.
 Awards are decided by the Bucyrus Rotary Club Scholarship Committee.

 The Bucyrus Rotary Club STRIVE Scholarship